 - manual mode

 You might find it between other settings like slow mode, time-lapse, or panorama.
-Or you can find it on the bottom of your screen.
+Or you can find it at the bottom of your screen.
 Just scroll up, and the professional mode is selected.

 How do you manually focus?